 The Lydian scale is not an invention by humans but an observation from the Harmonic Series, which appears in nature.
 It connects to the elements of physics, describes the Circle of Fifths, and even explains Pentatonic.
 It's one of the most reliable puzzle pieces in music theory, and you, the composer, can pull a tremendous amount of inspiration from it.

-The Lydian scale - A Univeral Connector
+The Lydian scale - A Universal Connector

 Generally speaking, music theory describes the relations of sound and tones in a way that we observed in nature.
-It's not an artificial construct that defined its own set of rules - instead, the opposite is true.
+It's not an artificial construct that defined its own set of rules; instead, the opposite is true.

 So, let's with those concepts and musical ideas that are well-established and proven to be right, and we'll find out that the Lydian scale seems to be omnipresent.